-- 1. KIN 615 Philosophy of Science and Research in Kinesiology (3 credits), or equivalent. - At least two advanced statistics courses (e.g. BIOSTAT 553, Applied Biostatistics; BIOSTAT 560, Statistical Methods in Epidemiology; LS&A STATS 413, General Linear Models; STATS 503, Applied Multivariate Analysis,

-- or others). - 3.
+- 1. KIN 615 Philosophy of Science and Research in Kinesiology (3 credits), or equivalent. - 2.
+At least two advanced statistics courses (e.g. BIOSTAT 553, Applied Biostatistics; BIOSTAT 560, Statistical Methods in Epidemiology; STATS 413, General Linear Models; STATS 503, Applied Multivariate Analysis, or others). - 3.
 At least four more graduate-level courses. - 4.
-Two of these four courses must be offered by the Division of Kinesiology.
-It is assumed that classes offered by one's primary advisor would be a necessary part of each student's coursework. - 5.
+Two of these four courses must be offered by the Division of Kinesiology. - 5.
 At least 4 credits of the remaining coursework must be taken in a unit other than Kinesiology.
 This meets The Horace H. Rackham School of Graduate Studies' minimum requirement for cognate coursework, although the Guidance Committee may specify additional classes. - 6.
 Participation in a monthly, not-for-credit, Kinesiology Seminar is also expected.